Thumbay Moideen

-Thumbay Moideen is an Indian businessman based in Dubai, United Arab Emirates.
-He is the founder and president of the Thumbay Group, a diversified international business conglomerate headquartered in the Dubai International Financial Centre, with operations across 20 sectors.
+Thumbay Moideen (born 23 March 1957) is an Indian businessman based in Dubai, United Arab Emirates.
+He is the founder and president of the Thumbay Group, a diversified international business conglomerate headquartered in the Dubai International Financial Centre.

 Early years

-Dr. Moideen was born on March 23, 1957 in Mangalore, India to Ahamed Hajee Mohiudeen and his wife Bee Fathima Ahmed Hajee.
-A third generation entrepreneur from a well-known business family from Mangalore, aged 21 years Dr. Moideen took over the reins of the business house established by his father.
+Moideen was born on March 23, 1957 in Mangalore, India to Ahamed Hajee Mohiudeen and his wife Bee Fathima Ahmed Hajee.
+A third generation entrepreneur from a business family from Mangalore, aged 21 years Moideen took over the reins of the business house established by his father.

 Career

-Dr. Moideen brought the family business to the Persian Gulf with the launch of the Thumbay Group, UAE (United Arab Emirates) in 1998.
-He was the first expatriate to be invited by the rulers of Ajman to start a medical institution in the UAE.
-Thus, the Gulf Medical University was established, which ultimately became a destination for medical education for students from over 80 countries.
+Moideen brought the family business to the Persian Gulf with the launch of the Thumbay Group, UAE (United Arab Emirates) in 1998.
+He founded the Gulf Medical University.